 Other Services Status: Expanding Description The RIPE NCC manages the complete lifecycle of RIPE NCC memberships and of those wishing to take advantage of RIPE NCC services (e.g. legacy resource holders).
 This includes queries from potential members, applications, administrative and contractual changes, billing enquiries and account closures.
 The RIPE NCC also runs the RIPE Database Proxy Service, the Near Real Time Mirroring (NRTM) service and the LISP EID Registry for the benefit of the RIPE community.
-Measurable Usage RIPE NCC members 2015: 12,000 2016: 13,700 (+14.2%) Benefits New members are guided through the application process Support is given when administrative or financial questions FTEs: 4.1 Support is given when administrative of mancial questions arise Members are kept aware of services, tools and features Members can receive personal support via Live Chat and in other languages where possible Costs: 454 CAPEX:
+Measurable Usage RIPE NCC members 2015: 12,000 2016: 13,700 (+14.2%) New customers are guided through the application process FTEs: 4.0 Support is given when administrative or financial questions arise Members are kept aware of services, tools and features Members can receive personal support via Live Chat and in other languages where possible Costs: 449 CAPEX: -